 Prayer after the Daily Reflection.

-Father, grant us then grace to understand that true religion is an attitude of the heart, which shows itself in good deeds.
+Father, grant us then grace to understand that true religion is an attitude of the heart, which shows itself in gratuitous love and good deeds.
 Help us to always remember what really matters is what we do, not so much what we say.
 Actions speak louder than words.

 “Discovering the Truth through God’s living Word”.